 A digital PLL is used to create the Main Clock (nominally 24.576MHz in Tx, 49.152MHz in Rx) for the internal sections of the CMX7241/7341.
-At the same time, other internal clocks are generated by division of either the XTAL Reference Clock or the Main Clock.
+At the same time, other internal clocks are generated by division of either the Xtal Reference Clock or the Main Clock.
 These internal clocks are used for determining the sample rates and conversion times of A-to-D and D-to-A converters, running a General Purpose (GP) Timer and the signal processing block.
 In particular, it should be noted that in Idle mode the setting of the GP Timer divider directly affects the C-BUS latency (with the default values this is nominally 250μs).

 The CMX7241/7341 defaults to the settings appropriate for a 19.2MHz oscillator, however if other frequencies are to be used then the Program Block registers P3.13 to P3.21 will need to be programmed appropriately at power-on.
 This flexibility allows the device to re-use an external clock source, so reducing total cost and potential noise sources.
-A table of common values is provided in Table 8.
+The default values are shown in Table 12.

-- Block 3: Tx Sequencer and Clock Settings - System Clock Operation
+Block 3: Tx Sequencer and Clock Settings